Privacy Filters are Captured by Residues: A Characterization of Free Natural Filters and the Cost of Adaptivity: Characterizing the Natural Filter

-Informally, $V_{k - k'}(L_1, \dots, L_{k'})$ is the maximal remaining privacy cost of an adversary that has already played moves $L_1, \dots, L_{k'}$.
-Naturally, when the adversary has already selected all of its moves, the remaining privacy cost is $\Iddist$, i.e. nothing.
+Informally, $V_{k - t}(L_1 \oplus \dots \oplus L_t)$ is the maximal remaining privacy cost of an adversary that has already played moves $L_1, \dots, L_t$.
+Naturally, when only one move is left to select, the effect of adaptivity vanishes and the adversary simply selects the valid move of maximal cost.